qiUip/cgtool/README.md

 ### Testing
 Currently only a few source files have complete unit tests.
 Integration tests ensure that the program compiles successfully and produces correct output for a test dataset.

-An option to test the build upon compilation is available with `make check`.
-Alternatively, to test after compilation execute `ctest`, or `ctest -V` for more verbose testing.
+An option to test the build upon compilation is available with `make check` or `make check-v` for more verbose testing.

 ### Contact
 * James Graham: <J.A.Graham@soton.ac.uk>